Ben Johnson (ice hockey): Subsequent career

-On December 7, 2018, having served his prison sentence, Johnson resumed his professional career during the 2018–19 season, signing a contract with the Cincinnati Cyclones of the ECHL.
+On December 7, 2018 Johnson resumed his professional career in the ECHL signing a contract for the remainder of the 2018–19 ECHL season with the Cincinnati Cyclones.

 Following a two-season stint with the Cyclones, Johnson sat out for the COVID-19 pandemic affected 2020–21 season.
 He made his return to the ECHL during the 2021–22 season, agreeing to a contract with the Kansas City Mavericks on December 5, 2021.
+The Mavericks extended a qualifying contract offer to Johnson for the 2022–23 ECHL season, but Johnson had already committed to playing in the Slovak Extraliga for that season.